 Research and Policy

-Camila Pérez graduated from Universidad de los Andes in Bogotá, Colombia with a degree in political science and a minor in journalism.
-During her studies, she worked as a research assistant analyzing the political reintegration of former M-19 guerilla combatants, leading to her interest in political leadership amid armed conflict.
+Pérez holds an undergraduate degree from Universidad de los Andes in Bogotá, Colombia in political science and a minor in journalism.
+During her studies, she worked as a research assistant analyzing the political reintegration of former M-19 guerilla combatants.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.